Capgemini Interview Questions 2026 (with Answers for Freshers)

 WHERE join_date >= DATEADD(MONTH, -6, GETDATE());

-Always consider time zones and whether you need to truncate dates for accurate comparison.
+Always consider time zones and whether you need to truncate dates for an accurate comparison.

 Q5: Explain the difference between final, finally, and finalize.